mikrono/tModLoaderWiki_kr_ko/GlobalProjectile.md

 Allows you to determine the color and transparency in which a projectile is drawn.
 Return null to use the default color (normally light and buff color).
 Returns null by default.

+### public virtual bool PreDrawExtras(Projectile projectile, SpriteBatch spriteBatch)

+Allows you to draw things behind a projectile.
+Returns false to stop the game from drawing extras textures related to the projectile (for example, the chains for grappling hooks), useful if you're manually drawing the extras.
+Returns true by default.

 ### public virtual bool PreDraw(Projectile projectile, SpriteBatch spriteBatch, Color lightColor)

 Allows you to draw things behind a projectile, or to modify the way the projectile is drawn.
 Return false to stop the game from drawing the projectile (useful if you're manually drawing the projectile).
 Returns true by default.